CarlHalstead/Jenkins-for-Unity-with-DigitalOcean/README.md

 ### Unity Installation

-Now that your sever is up and running I will be assuming that you have an open SSL connection to your server with your own user so you can run commands in the terminal.
+Now that your sever is up and running I will be assuming that you have an open SSL connection to your server to run any commands as well as VNC connected.

 #### NOTE: As far as I am aware, you will need a VNC client to be able to use the Unity Hub.
 I am not aware of any command line arguments being implemented!